Ashok-0003/repo-3/Overview/DevOps/Dynamics-365-Deployment-Guide.md

 ### 3.8  Move Theme Data

-1. Created a Custom Theme called "Tasmu Theme" and need to add the Logo Post deployment of Web resource solution.
+1. Created a Custom Theme called "Tasmu Theme".

 ![Theme.png](/.attachments/Theme-4d6ec2ba-1e2c-4f39-96fe-d49985fccdd8.png)

+2. once after web resource solution is deployed, we need to make sure that [themes-data.csv](/.attachments/themes-data-359d2f81-f951-48db-96db-736a4566cd46.csv) file is uploaded in the target environment.
+3. Finally when custom theme called "Tasmu Theme" is available , we need to manually publish the theme in the respective environment.

 ## Appendix A - Solution Import